anniedotexe/subuwu/README.md

 # [Subuwu (Soob UWU)](https://subuwu.anniew.xyz/)

-This is a Tesla website clone customized for Subuwu (Subaru but its uwu) built with React JS, Redux, and Styled-Components.
+This is a responsive Tesla website clone customized for Subuwu (Subaru but its uwu) built with React JS, Redux, and Styled-Components.

+_I am not associated with nor speak for this company._

 **LIVE DEMO** - [subuwu.anniew.xyz](https://subuwu.anniew.xyz/) OR [subuwu.netlify.app](https://subuwu.netlify.app/)